 Directions via Google Maps

-A 114-foot long sculptural fountain by Elyn Zimmerman bisects the interior space.
+The centerpiece of Capsouto Park is a 114-foot long sculptural fountain by SoHo artist Elyn Zimmerman.
+This fountain bisects the interior space.
 Water spills from an 8-foot tower into a series of stepped “locks” evoking the canal that once flowed along the Canal Street.
 A sunning lawn rises up to meet the fountain from the south and granite seat walls adorn the fountain to the north.